weihaoysgs/vins-fast/README.md

 </div>

-## Stero IMU Result :yum:
+## Stereo IMU Result :yum:

-The stero IMU mode is test success, the `evo_ape` result as follows, the RMSE is `0.240860`.
+The stereo IMU mode is test success, the `evo_ape` result as follows, the RMSE is `0.240860`.

 ```shell
    max	0.400143